 Surfers and non-surfers alike love the laid-back ambience of Polzeath.
 Clustered around the sand (and even on it) are some fantastic restaurants and cafés.
-Sit at Surfside, on the edge of the beach, with a locally sourced surf and turf.
+Sit at Surfside, on the edge of the beach, with a famous Polzeath Zombie rum cocktail.
 Many restaurants also offer a takeaway option, so if you’re fresh from the sea, you can grab a quick drink and settle down outside.

 Further along the road is New Polzeath, a later extension of the village surrounded by National Trust land.
-From here, you can reach Pentireglaze Haven: a sheltered beach with rock pools and caves.
+From here, you can reach Pentireglaze Haven (know to the locals as Baby Bay): a sheltered beach with rock pools and caves.

 Top things to do

 - Go surfing, body boarding or paddle boarding (lessons and equipment are available).

 - Bring your family for a swim: there’s lifeguard cover during the summer.